Yoga

 This philosophy is depicted in the Vedas and Tantras as well, Yet, the greatest expounder of Yoga-philosophy is Maharshi Patanjali.
 He revealed a scripture on Yoga “Patanjali Yoga Shastra”, in which he described the 8-fold spiritual practices to get control on mind.
 That is called “ASHTANG – YOGA”.
 There are 8 limbs, which gradually help to get hold on that mind, which is perpetually moving towards the world in the hope of attaining happiness.
 These 8 limbs are mentioned below -

-1. Yama (यम) – This is the beginning of Yoga.
-Principles of Yama are meant to slow down the speed of mind which is aimlessly wandering around in the world.
+1. Practice of yoga begins with Yam (यम).
+Mind is always aimlessly racing around in the world.
+Principles of Yama are meant to slow down the speed of mind and help it focus.
 The Yamas are twelve;

 - Ahimsa (अहिंसा) - non-violence